sdementen/piecash/docs/source/object_model.rst

  - the currency of a transaction is the currency of the account into which it is created in the GUI
  - if "use trading accounts" is enabled then the sum of quantities per commodity should also be balanced.
 This is done thanks to the automatic creation of splits with trading accounts (of type TRADING)
+ - the reconcile field in all splits in a transaction that is voided are set to v
+ - a voided transaction has 4 associated slots with obj_guid equal to the transaction's guid and slot_type 4:

+   + name: notes, string_val: Voided transaction
+   + name: trans-read-only, string_val: Transaction Voided
+   + name: void-reason, string_val: <user-supplied reason string>
+   + name: void-time, string_val: date as string in format ``YYYY-MM-DD HH:mm:ss.nnnnnn pZZZZ`` where n represents milliseconds, p is an optionally present minus sign, and ZZZZ is GMT offset in HHmm format.
+ - a voided split has 2 nearly identical associated slots with obj_guid equal to the split's guid and slot_type 3:

+   + name: void-former-amount, numeric_val_num/numeric_val_denom: the value of the voided split
+   + name: void-former-value, numeric_val_num/numeric_val_denom: the value of the voided split

 Price
 -----